Pigmice2733/peregrine-backend/README.md

 # Environment Variables

-You must set the env var `TBA_API_KEY` to your TBA API key.
+You must set the environment variable `TBA_API_KEY` to your TBA API key.
 If you don't have one, go to The Blue Alliance and signup/login.
 From the account overview page you should be able to request a read-only API key.

 # Development